petros-d/docs/docs/kubernetespodoperator.md

 ### Step 1: Create a Kubernetes Secret

-To securely share your hosted images on Astronomer Cloud, you need to create a Kubernetes secret for accessing your private Docker registry.
+To securely use private Docker images on Astronomer Cloud, you need to create a Kubernetes secret for accessing your private Docker registry.
 To do this, complete one of the following two setups:

 #### Option 1: Manually Create a Kubernetes Secret

 1. Follow the [Kubernetes documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/#create-a-secret-by-providing-credentials-on-the-command-line) to create a Kubernetes secret for accessing your private registry.
+Note the name of the secret for the next step.

 2. Run the following command to confirm that the `dockerconfigjson` file was created correctly:

     ```sh
-    kubectl get secret regcred --output="jsonpath={.data.\.dockerconfigjson}" | base64 --decode
+    kubectl get secret <secret-name> --output="jsonpath={.data.\.dockerconfigjson}" | base64 --decode
     ```

     Copy this output.

-3. Send the output from Step 2 and the name of the Cluster that you are configuring to your Astronomer representative.
-From here, your Astronomer representative will add your secret to the Cluster.
+3. Send the output from Step 2 and the name of the Cluster that you are configuring to Astronomer Support.
+From here, Astronomer Support  will add your secret to the Cluster.

 #### Option 2: Let Astronomer Create a Kubernetes Secret